AdobeDocs/certification.en/help/certifications/at/at-e-business.md

 Technologies:

-* Marketing cloud debugger / also called Adobe Experience Cloud debugger
+* Marketing cloud debugger/also called Adobe Experience Cloud debugger
 * Adobe Analytics as a reporting source for Target specifically A4T integration
-* Browser's console / Browser developer tools such as console, network tab
+* Browser's console/Browser developer tools such as console, network tab
 * Network tools in browser
 * Basic understanding of other Adobe Tools
 * Developer Console (any web browser)